 Why?
 It seems so clumsy.

-It is even stranger when you find out about the Löwenheim and Skolem paradox - that if somehow "behind the scenes", you replace all those uncountable infinities by other (rather intricate) finite and countable things, all the same results still hold true about them.
+It is even stranger when you find out about Skolem's paradox - that if somehow "behind the scenes", you replace all those uncountable infinities by other (rather intricate) finite and countable things, all the same results still hold true about them.

-That is - so long as the maths is expressible in a straightforward way using a finite number of symbols and proofs are easy to verify - "first order" maths
+You can do this so long as the maths is expressible in a straightforward way using a finite number of symbols, and proofs are easy to verify - "first order" maths

 Techy detail for logicians: - you can avoid the paradox, technically, with a "second order" formal language with uncountably many distinct symbols.
 Which doesn't really solve the philosophical issue of course.An ET could reinterpret our maths in this way and their theorems would match ours in every detail.